Observability Robustness under Sensor Failures: a Computational Perspective: INTRODUCTION

 \section{INTRODUCTION}

 Modern control systems are often equipped with computer-based components, which could be vulnerable to cyber attacks \cite{wood2002denial}.
-As such, security has become a more and more important issue in control and estimation of cyber-physical systems, such as chemical processes, power grids and transportation networks \cite{fawzi2014secure,shoukry2015event,mitra2019byzantine, an2019distributed}.
+As such, security has become a more and more important issue in control and estimation of cyber-physical systems, such as chemical processes, power grids, and transportation networks \cite{fawzi2014secure,shoukry2015event,mitra2019byzantine}.
 Typical attacks could be imposed on actuators, sensors or controllers of a control system.
 Among the related issues, one problem has attracted researchers' interest, which is that, under what condition it is possible to uniquely reconstruct the states of a system by observations of system outputs in the presence of adversarial sensor attacks \cite{chong2015observability,fawzi2014secure,shoukry2015event}.
-To be specific, consider the following linear time invariant (LTI) system under attack:
+Particularly, it is found in \cite{fawzi2014secure,chong2015observability} that, {\emph{unique state reconstruction of a linear time invariant (LTI) system under $s\in {\mathbb N}$ attacks (i.e., the number of sensors that are affected by attack signals) over a sufficiently long time horizon is possible, if and only {{if}} that system remains observable after the removal of arbitrary sets of $2s$ sensors ({{see \citep[Prop.
+2]{fawzi2014secure} and \citep[Theo.
+1]{chong2015observability} for details}}). }} Such condition is called \emph{$2s$-sparse observability} in \cite{shoukry2015event}, and has been extended to nonlinear systems and the distributed secure state estimation scenarios \cite{kim2018detection,mitra2019byzantine}.
+For a given system and $s\in \mathbb N$, verifying the aforementioned condition seems combinatorial.
+This motivates our first problem on observability robustness under sensor failures.